Rapide (song)

-"Rapide" is a song performed by Italian singer Mahmood.
-The song was released as a digital download on 16 January 2020 by Island Records.
-The song peaked at number five on the Italian Singles Chart.
+"Rapide" is a song written and recorded by Italian singer Mahmood.
+The song was released for digital download on 16 January 2020 by Island Records as the lead single from Mahmood's second studio album Ghettolimpo.
+The song peaked at number five on the Italian Singles Chart and it was certified double platinum.

 Background

 The song was produced by Dardust and written by Mahmood, Dario Faini (as Dardust) and Francesco Catitti.
 Wiwibloggs said, "'Rapide' sets a different tone compared to Mahmood's previous singles 'Barrio' and 'Soldi'.
 The track sees the reigning Sanremo champ touches upon different relationship aspects.
 He gets even with a past love.
 Lyrics like "I won't fall into your rapids" or "now that I have nothing I'll defend myself from the trust I didn't and don't have" underline his state of mind.
 Mahmood also brings the subject of cheating and heartbreak across in his delicate vocal delivery.
 With the support of simple yet effective production, the chorus is where his voice stands out the most.
 Several Italian expletives are interwoven throughout the lyrics, illustrating his frustrations."